 The remaining six LMS websites were verified for availability of technical supporting service in India.
 However, it was found that except, Moodle, none of the LMS are providing any technical support in the country.
 Moodle on the other hand, has four active, certified service providers in the country, namely, Vidya Mantra EduSystems Pvt.
 Ltd., Noida,eAbyas Info Solutions, Hyderabad, Ballistic Learning, Faridabad and Nomad Communications LLP, Mumbai.

-As mentioned afore, the concluding phases of the two courses of project work, namely, induction orientation to faculty in use of Moodle platform and final uploading of faculty profile system were hindered due to inevitable reasons.
-Primarily, in-campus, in-person unavailability of faculty due advent of the COVID pandemic, and infrastructural inadequacies prevented the fruition of these enterprises.
+Hence, ultimately Moodle LMS was chosen for customised used at AIISH.

+13.2.3 First phase of field trial with M.Sc.
+(SLP) students

-However, pilot trials subsequent to successful final installation of customised Moodle platform permanently at the server facilities at AIISH rendered useful pointers about the feasibility and utility of the learning management system.
+Further, pilot trials subsequent to successful final installation of customised Moodle platform permanently at the server facilities at AIISH rendered useful pointers about the feasibility and utility of the learning management system.
 As described under the section on method, the pilot ventures were carried out with students from the disciplines of speech and hearing, and special education at the levels of post-graduation and under-graduation, respectively.

-13.2.2 First phase of field trial with M.Sc.
-(SLP) students